LPD-EPFL/ubft-artifacts/experiments/graph-data/figure4/README.md

 ./copy.sh
 ```

-Generate the raw data by running `generate.sh`.
+Generate the raw data by running `./generate.sh`.

-Finally, run `datapoints.py` to get the data points present in the figure.
+Finally, run `./datapoints.py` to get the data points present in the figure.